“What do you do when you manage someone who is unmotivatable?”

 Stage 2.
 Make a diagnosis and reframe his goals.
 Perhaps you’ll find that Sean feels left out, ignored and passed over.
 A succession of much younger bosses were intimidated by his knowledge.
 He slightly despairs at the modern world and he has a sense of hidden sense of failure.
 It’s time to look at Sean differently.
 How can you get the best out of him?
 How can you use his knowledge better?
 This is not capitulation but you need an outcome Sean will get behind and you need an environment that Sean realized he is valued and trusted.

 Hold the meeting on neutral ground, (it may take several) and explain it’s not a formal proceeding.
 Steel yourself for this encounter which could be difficult.
 You need to find the right balance between strength and warmth.

 Stage 6.
 Offer a resolution not a solution

-Summarize what’s been happening to him and recognition of his talents offer something that helps him.
+Summarise what’s been happening to him and recognition of his talents offer something that helps him.
 A chance to train others, a new better-defined role.
-One of the key aspects of high performing team is that palpable sense of open and honest communication and people having clarity on expectations.
+One of the key aspects of a high performing team is that palpable sense of open and honest communication and people having clarity on expectations.
 It’s also about people having more control over their role.
 What does Sean see himself doing?
 Many resolutions do not require changes of job title, it’s more that you have rebuilt respect and trust and a desire for things to work better.
 The major resolution is that you as a leader will have shown a desire to help motivate a staff and that sends a strong message about your leadership to Sean and to the team.
 Nobody is unmotivatable.